-An October 2012 photo is available, and Bing has a satellite view.
+An October 2012 photo and a second photo are available, and Google has a satellite view.
 The original light was on a white square tower; it also had a red light.
 Located

 at the northeastern point of the island in the Gulf of Tadjoura, about 20 km

 (12.5 mi) east northeast of Djibouti.
 Accessible only by boat.
 Site status

 unknown.
 ARLHS DJI-004; Admiralty D7275; NGA 30968.